 - 1. First, develop a basic research question relating to some popular or commonly accepted professional practice or idea within your field. - 2.
-Second, search the peer reviewed research literature and find a one landmark study relating to your question from each decade beginning in 1980 and continuing until present day (e.g. 4 articles: 1982, 1997, 2004, 2011). - 3.
-Third, write a concise paper describing how this knowledge has changed and why
+Second, search the peer reviewed research literature and find a one landmark study relating to your question from each decade beginning in 1980 and continuing until present day (e.g. 4 articles: 1982, 1997, 2004, 2009 or 2013 etc.).

-- a.
-The paper should begin by stating your research question. (e.g. Evolution of pancakes) - b.
+- 3. Third, write a concise paper describing how this knowledge has changed and why - a.
+The paper should begin by stating your research question. (e.g. How has the evolution of pancakes has increased obesity in Canada?) - b.
 The paper must be formatted as follows: Maximum of 1 page (not including reference section), single spaced, 12 point Times New Roman font, 1 inch margins, your name and title in the running header at top left had corner, continuous line numbers on left margin, and page numbers centered in footer. - c.
 In text citations and references must follow the most current style guidelines published by the = American Medical Association (AMA). - d.
 Points will be deducted for spelling, grammatical, or formatting errors. - e.
 A digital copy must be turned in online with the accompanying reference library associated

-Reading Research Modules- (RRM) Due: Online - On assigned dates at 12:00pm see course scheduleStudents will be required to complete 8 online modules associated with assigned readings using the Blackboard portal.
+Reading Research Modules (RRM) - 32 Points - Due: Online - On assigned dates at 12:00pm see course schedule

+Students will be required to complete 8 (4 points each) online modules associated with assigned readings using the Blackboard portal.
 These assignments are designed to help you to put into practice the skills you are going to learn from the book chapters.